zhenrong-wang/csvparser/README.md

 - For GNU/Linux Distro or other *nix users, the [GNU Compiler Collections](https://gcc.gnu.org/), known as gcc, is recommended.
 - For macOS users, [clang](https://clang.llvm.org/) is easy to install and use (brew is not needed to install clang on macOS).
-- For Microsoft Windows users, [mingw-w64](https://sourceforge.net/projects/mingw-w64/) or Clang + MSVC is required.
+- For Microsoft Windows users, [mingw-w64](https://sourceforge.net/projects/mingw-w64/), Clang or MSVC is required.

 ### 3.1.2 Build Guide